apache/echarts-doc/en/api/echarts-instance.md

         }]
     });
     chart.on('mouseover', {seriesName: 'uuu'}, function () {
-        // When the graphic elements in the series with name 'uuu' mouse overed, this method called.
+        // When the graphic elements in the series with name 'uuu' mouse overed, this method is called.
     });
     ```